ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 Here is an algorithm for doing the logical bit shift:

-1. Represent the integer in the two's complement.
+1. Represent the integer in binary.

 2. Discard the required amount of bits on the RHS for the right shift and the LHS for the left shift.